 The main concern is that these ingredients are rapidly absorbed by your skin and can cause irritation and other health hazards.

 According to the EWG, chemical sunscreens “penetrate the skin and may disrupt the body’s endocrine system, as their active ingredients…mimic the body’s natural hormones and as such can essentially confuse the body’s systems”.
-More on this in a bit.4
+More on this in a bit.

-Is Mineral Sunscreen Better?
+Is Mineral Baby Sunscreen Better?

 Mineral sunscreens use zinc oxide and/or titanium dioxide as the active ingredients to coat and protect your skin by reflecting UV rays.
 In the debate of chemical vs. mineral sunscreen, mineral sunscreen generally wins from a health and safety perspective.